What is an Information Security Management System (ISMS)?

 Many people will have heard about ISO 27001, at least in passing, but there are two different components that you should be aware of that work hand-in-hand to deliver an overall ISMS strategy.
 In fact, if you are interested in learning more, there are more than a dozen different ISO Standards which are in some way related to an ISMS, you can read about them all in ISMS ISO Standards – summarised list.

-ISO 27001 is the internationally recognized Standard used which provides a detailed overview of all of the requirements of an Information Security Management System.
+ISO 27001 is the internationally recognized standard that provides a detailed overview of all the requirements of an Information Security Management System.
+The current version is ISO 27001:2022, which replaced ISO 27001:2013 and introduced significant improvements including a reorganized control structure.

-ISO 27001 then works alongside ISO 27002.
-ISO 27002 lists many suggested Controls which can be implemented by an organization to help them meet the requirements of the ISO 27001 Standard.
+ISO 27001 works alongside ISO 27002.
+ISO 27002:2022 lists 93 suggested controls organized into four categories (Organizational, People, Physical, and Technical) that can be implemented by an organization to help meet the requirements of the ISO 27001 Standard.

 ISMS Risks and ISMS Controls

-There are two cornerstones to the ISMS which must be understood, they are Risks and Controls.
+There are two cornerstones to the ISMS that must be understood: Risks and Controls.

 ISMS Risks are the potential threats to your organization.
 These are the things that may harm your business if they come to fruition.
-When we talk about ISMS Risks we aren't just referring to external threats in the form of cyber hackers wearing dark hoodies, but also a risk such as unapproved technical changes being implemented on Production systems or the risk of backup tapes being disposed of without their data being properly sanitized.
+When we talk about ISMS risks, we aren't just referring to external threats in the form of cyber attackers, but also risks such as unapproved technical changes being implemented on production systems or backup tapes being disposed of without their data being properly sanitized.

-Defining the ISMS Risks in your organization is such an important step, as if you haven't captured the Risk then you are likely to also miss out on effectively mitigating that Risk.
+Defining the ISMS risks in your organization is an important step, as if you haven't captured the risk, then you are likely to miss out on effectively mitigating that risk.

-After determining a big long list of ISMS Risks we then need to work out how to treat them, you didn't really think that we were going to just leave them sitting alone, did you?
+After determining a comprehensive list of ISMS risks, we then need to work out how to treat them.
 Read about identifying risks in detail in ISMS Risk Assessment.

-The key tool that we use to manage those risks are ISMS Controls.
-Controls are where we document the steps which we are going to take to ensure that those ISMS Risks are effectively managed, so that the risk level is then deemed to be acceptable to the organization.
+The key tool that we use to manage those risks is ISMS Controls.
+Controls are where we document the steps we are going to take to ensure that those ISMS risks are effectively managed, so that the risk level is deemed acceptable to the organization.
 Remember those unapproved technical changes?
 Let's put in place a formalized Change Management ISMS Control.
-And those old backup tapes that we sent off without being wiped?
-We'll put in place a Control detailing how we are going to ensure that asset disposal will be effectively handled to ensure that our precious information is not at risk.
+For those old backup tapes that were sent off without being wiped, we'll put in place a control detailing how we will ensure that asset disposal is effectively handled to protect our valuable information.

 ISMS Metrics / ISMS Measures

-You know your ISMS Risks, you've chosen to put in place ISMS Controls, so now you can hang up your boots and go home, right?
-Well, not so fast.
+You know your ISMS risks and have chosen to put ISMS controls in place, so now you can consider the job done, right?
+Not so fast.
 You need to measure.

-In the same way that a business doesn't know if it is profitable without running reports, we don't know if your Information Security Management System is effective unless we are also measuring results.
+In the same way that a business doesn't know if it is profitable without running reports, we don't know if an Information Security Management System is effective unless we are measuring results.

-ISMS Metrics, also referred to as ISMS Measures, are used to measure the effectiveness of our ISMS Controls.
-Let's imagine that you have established an ISMS Control, part of which is to patch all of your Microsoft Windows Servers each month, there should be ISMS Metrics in place to monitor that the ISMS Control is running.
-Your metric might be taking a snapshot of all Windows Servers in your environment the last day of the month and confirming that the patching has been completed.
-This would be a pro-active ISMS Metric.
+ISMS Metrics, also referred to as ISMS Measures, are used to measure the effectiveness of ISMS Controls.
+Let's imagine that you have established an ISMS Control, part of which is to patch all Microsoft Windows servers each month; there should be ISMS metrics in place to monitor that the ISMS control is running.
+Your metric might be taking a snapshot of all Windows servers in your environment on the last day of the month and confirming that the patching has been completed.
+This would be a proactive ISMS metric.

 ISMS Cycle

 The Plan, Do, Check, Act model works well for an ISMS.
-The steps are pretty straight forward, likely you are already doing very similar in other parts of your business already.
+The steps are straightforward; you are likely already doing something very similar in other parts of your business.

 Conclusion

-An Information Security Management System (ISMS) is really pretty simple.
-Having read and understood this article you now likely have a better understanding of how an ISMS operates than 95% of the people in your organization.
+An Information Security Management System (ISMS) is relatively straightforward.
+Having read and understood this article, you now likely have a better understanding of how an ISMS operates than most people in your organization.

 Are you confused with some of the terminology used in this article?
 If so, check out the ISMS list with definitions.